Josef Newgarden: Skip Barber

 Newgarden started his open-wheel car career in the Skip Barber Racing School series in 2006.
 He finished as runner-up in the Southern Regional Series with three wins and another seven podium places.
 He next competed in the 2007 BFGoodrich / Skip Barber National Presented by Mazda championship, finishing sixth with two wins.
 Newgarden remained in the series for 2008 and improved to second place, with three wins.

 Formula Ford

 After the 2008 season, Newgarden was selected for the Team USA scholarship to compete at the Formula Ford Festival and Walter Hayes Trophy.
-He would secure the Formula Ford Festival title, becoming the only American to ever do so.
+He secured the Formula Ford Festival title, becoming the only American to do so.

-At the Walter Hayes Trophy event, Newgarden would win all of the qualifying races leading to the main event.
-He would also start the event from the pole position.
-Unfortunately, mid-way through a rain-stricken race, Newgarden crashed from the lead, finishing 6th place.
+At the Walter Hayes Trophy event, Newgarden won all of the qualifying races leading to the main event.
+He started the event from the pole position, but mid-way through the race in wet conditions, Newgarden crashed from the lead, finishing sixth place.

-In 2009, he would move to England to compete in the British Formula Ford Championship and start his European career.
-He would finish runner-up in 2009, leading the series in total race wins and amassing 550 points.
+In 2009, he moved to England to compete in the British Formula Ford Championship and start his European career.
+He finished runner-up in 2009, leading the series in total race wins and amassing 550 points.